moneppo/resin/README.md

 Why not just use node-webkit?
 -----------------------------
-node-webkit and related frameworks are great for using web standards for desktop applications, but the architecture of these platforms rarely miss a few key goals of SAP:
-  1. Different Architecture: The app design encourages server-like code to be written in NodeJS, which complicates portability to the web.
-It is possible to hack it together using something like require.js and a custom auto-updater, but CEF is such a straightforward platform that the additional pieces to build resin amount to less code, fewer moving pieces, and therefore easier support.
+node-webkit and related frameworks are great for using web standards for desktop applications.
+But node-webkit app design encourages server-like code to be written in Node.JS, which complicates portability to the web.
+It would be possible to hack a SAP application together using something like require.js and a custom auto-updater, but CEF is such a straightforward platform that the additional pieces to build resin amount to less code, fewer moving pieces, and therefore easier support.

 Why not just use PhoneGap/Cordova?
 ----------------------------------